nfdi4cat/pid4cat-model/docs/metadata.md

 # Metadata

-For pid4cat handles metadata are stored directly in the handle record in contrast to the DOI-system where metadata are hosted by the DOI-providers like DataCite.
+For pid4cat handles metadata are stored directly in the handle record in contrast to the DOI-system where metadata are managed by the DOI-providers like DataCite in separate data systems.

-The metadata for pid4cat include mainly data about the PID and its relation to other PIDs.
-The relation information should be relate the new PID to relevant existing PIDs. pid4cat allows but does not mandate that PIDs are updated with new relations that come into existence only later after the PID assignment to a resource.
+The metadata for pid4cat mainly include data about the PID and its relation to other PIDs.
+The relation information should relate the new PID to relevant existing PIDs. pid4cat allows, but does not mandate, that PIDs are updated with new relations that come into existence only later, after the PID assignment to a resource.

-The metadata schema for pid4cat is defined as a LinkML schema.
+The metadata schema for pid4cat is defined as a Linked Data Modeling Language (LinkML) schema.
 From this LinkML schema various representations can be created.

 The schema is documented under [overview](/overview).